 - maintain a horizon year of at least 20 years into the future

-The first such long-range plan for the PAG region was completed in 1981 and was subsequently amended or updated in 1986, 1992, 1993, 1998, 2001 and 2004.
+The first such long-range plan for the PAG region was completed in 1981 and was subsequently amended or updated in 1986, 1992, 1993, 1998, 2001, 2004 and 2010.
 These updates usually include new demographic data and respond to changes in the region’s transportation system needs and resources.

 |